the-rfer/fullstackopen/part1/courseinfo/README.md

 # Introduction to react

-This folder contains the solved exercises 1.1 & 1.2.
+This folder contains the solved exercises from 1.1 to 1.5.
 Exercises solved by the-rfer.